garymm-org/garymm-org.github.io/_posts/2023-11-10-the-dangers-of-reproducing-while-old.markdown

 ## Pre-implantation genetic testing

-Pre-implantation genetic testing is done on embryos that have been fertilized in-vitro before implanting them into a woman.
-[This study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9674466/) looks at the effects of testing for aneuploidy, which is a specific kind of genetic defect which often results in miscarriage or abortion.
+Pre-implantation genetic testing is done on embryos that have been fertilized in-vitro before implanting them into a woman (more details [here](https://www.lesswrong.com/posts/yT22RcWrxZcXyGjsA/how-to-have-polygenically-screened-children#But_how_do_they_even_get_an_embryo_s_DNA_)).
+After developing for about 10 days, embryos have enough cells that some can be removed for genetic testing.
+[Sordia-Hernandez et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9674466/) look at the effects of testing for aneuploidy, which is a specific kind of genetic defect which often results in miscarriage or abortion.
 It finds significant benefits for women >= 35 years old, but not for younger women.

 Note that for almost everything else, the outcome being tested for is bad, whereas here it is live birth rate, or the odds of a child being born alive after an embryo is transferred into a woman.